Android FundamentalsStart Free Course

 Enhance your skill set and boost your hirability through innovative, independent learning.

-Start by installing Android Studio, you’ll create your first project with a simple list-based user interface.
-You'll then build and deploy it to virtual and actual devices.
+Starting by installing Android Studio, you’ll create your first project with a simple list-based user interface and built and deploy it to virtual and actual devices.
 You’ll also discover what makes mobile - and Android in particular - a unique environment for app development.

 Replace the mock data with real weather data by connecting Sunshine up to an Internet back-end courtesy of the Open Weather Map API.
 You’ll learn how to add permissions to your app, initiate network I/O, and how to move time consuming tasks like network data transfers off the main UI thread.